ResearchObject/packaging_data_with_ro-crate/episodes/10-validating.md

 we've not decided where the crate is to be published yet.

 ::::::::::::::::::::::::::::::::::::::::keypoints
-- "RO-Crate metadata files are valid JSON-LD"
+- RO-Crate metadata files are valid JSON-LD
-- "The JSON-LD Playground can do basic validation and visualization"
+- The JSON-LD Playground can do basic validation and visualization
-- "Further use of RO-Crate as Linked Data is possible, but may require handling of relative URI references"
+- Further use of RO-Crate as Linked Data is possible, but may require handling of relative URI references
 ::::::::::::::::::::::::::::::::::::::::::::::::::